andkret/Cookbook/README.md

 - Proven process based on years of experience and hundreds of hours of personal coaching
 - Prepared courses on the most important fundamentals, tools and platforms plus our
 - Associate Data Engineer Certification
-- Private Slack workgroup with over 500 members
+- Academy Discord server with over 900 members